L.Dip.SCSM (Perf) (Hons), Dip.SCSM (Ch.M), AMusA (Organ), AMusA (Piano)

 Based in Albury-Wodonga

-James has successfully attained Licentiate Diplomas with Honours (SCSM/IMEB) for organ and the Associate Diploma (AMEB).
-He also holds a Diploma in Church Music from the St Cecilia School of Music (Tasmania), a Licentiate from the Australian Society of Musicology and Composition (ASMC) and the Archbishops’ Award in Church Music (Guild of Church Musicians).
+James has successfully attained the Licentiate Diploma with Honours from the St Cecilia School of Music (SCSM) in organ and the Associate Diploma from the Australian Music Examinations Board (AMEB) in organ and piano.
+He also holds a Diploma in Church Music (SCSM) and the Archbishops’ Award in Church Music (Guild of Church Musicians).

 James’ involvement in church music ministry spans over several parishes of the Albury, NSW, area.
 James enjoys the demanding but rewarding challenges in contributing to the various liturgies of the Christian church and his ongoing development as a recitalist and liturgical organist.
 James hopes that the organ will be a treasured instrument for many more generations to come.